codrcodz/diskhog/README.md

 # diskhog
-A script for finding the processes on the server that are hogging disk space.
+A script for finding the files/directories on the server that are hogging disk space.